Okay, many people ask me:

 Home Defense Shotgun:

-The shotgun is the go-to gun for many, many gun owners who take their home defense seriously.
+The shotgun is the go-to home-defense gun for many, many gun owners.
 Heck, I've even written an article for a different publication on why I thought it was the best home defense gun.
 I've since changed my mind, and, sadly, cannot change that article.

 Moving on …

-There are some myths concerning this style gun for home defense that many people may not have thought about.
-We've covered these myths more in depth in a different article, so I won't go back into it too far here.
+There are some myths concerning this gun for home defense that many people may not have thought about.
+We've covered these myths more in-depth in a different article, so I won't go back into it too far here.

 The myths, just in case you need to know them, are this: